EOSIO/eosio-java-softkey-signature-provider/CONTRIBUTING.md

 ## Reporting An Issue

-If you're about to raise an issue because you think you've found a problem with EOSIO SDK for Java Soft Key Signature Provider, or you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.
+If you're about to raise an issue because you think you've found a problem with Softkey Signature Provider, or you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.

 The GitHub issue tracker is the preferred channel for [bug reports](#bug-reports), [feature requests](#feature-requests), and [submitting pull requests](#submitting-pull-requests), but please respect the following restrictions: